 When looking at web analytics (data statistics from your website) an exit page is the last page a visitor may see before exiting your website.

-Example: On many e-commerce websites, the shopping cart is a popular exit page.
+Example: Many times on an eCommerce website, the shopping cart is a popular exit page.

 A page on a website that contains specific and direct promotional content or information that a user is directed to from clicking an advertisement or other external link.